Pelvic inflammatory disease (PID) is an infection of the female upper genital tract, including the womb, fallopian tubes and ovaries.

 Most cases of PID are caused by an infection in the vagina or the neck of the womb (cervix) that has spread higher up.

-Many different types of bacteria can cause PID, but most cases are the result of a chlamydia or gonorrhoea infection.
+Many different types of bacteria can cause PID.
+However most cases are the result of a chlamydia or gonorrhoea infection.

 Symptoms of PID

-The symptoms of Pelvic Inflammatory Disease (PID) are fairly general, which means the condition can be difficult to diagnose.
+The symptoms of PID are fairly general, which means it can be difficult to diagnose.
 The symptoms may include:

 - pain around the pelvis or lower abdomen